khanhlee/khanhlee.github.io/_pages/about.md

 * August 31, 2023.
 Our paper [Sequence-based prediction model of protein crystallization propensity using machine learning and two-level feature selection](https://doi.org/10.1093/bib/bbad319) has been published in <i>Briefings in Bioinformatics</i>.
 * July 11, 2023.
 Congratulations to Dr. Le Viet Huan on passing his dissertation defense at TMU and becoming a PhD holder.
 * July 11, 2023.
 Our paper [A transfer learning approach on MRI-based radiomics signature for overall survival prediction of low-grade and high-grade gliomas](https://doi.org/10.1007/s11517-023-02875-2) has been published in <i>Medical & Biological Engineering & Computing</i>.
-* June 29, 2023.
-Our paper [Leveraging transformers-based language models in proteome bioinformatics](https://doi.org/10.1002/pmic.202300011) has been published in <i>PROTEOMICS</i>.

 # Academic Services
 * <b>Editorial Services</b>